crownstone/website/14-app-help.md

 {% include snippets/faq-begin ref="faqHelp" question="Where can I find help?" dontcollapse="in" %}

-Apart from this list of questions, there is also a "Help" in the app itself.
+Apart from this list of questions, there is also a "Help" section in the app itself.
 You will find it in the app menu.

 {% include snippets/faq-end %}